ptrcao/07-Project-1/README.md

-THEN I am returned a maximum of 10 Fuel Stations ranked by Price WHEN I dont select Fuel Type, Radius and Sort by options THEN I am prompted with a modal that tells me missing selections WHEN I select Find Station button
+THEN I am returned a maximum of 10 Fuel Stations ranked by Price WHEN I dont select Fuel Type, Radius and Sort by options THEN I am prompted with a modal that tells me missing selections WHEN I select electric vehicle (EV) charge as the fuel type, THEN I am presented with a disclaimer about limited pricing information, and the Sort by Price option is disabled WHEN I select Find Station button
 THEN I am presented with a map that shows the 10 stations with a marker within the chosen radius, I am also presented with detailed results cards for each staion, including mao directions visualised
 WHEN I select find again button